 How to Prepare the Bread Cubes

-Let the baguette sit on the kitchen counter overnight to harden.
+Let the baguette or biscuits sit on the kitchen counter overnight to harden.
 The next day cut the baguette into slices and then into small cubes – think crouton size.
 Don’t throw away all the tiny bread crumbs after cutting the bread.
-Save them and freeze for future recipes like breaded calamari etc.
+Save them and freeze them for future recipes like breaded calamari etc.

 Place the cubes on a parchment paper-lined baking sheet (use the same one you used the day before to bake the bread) and bake for about 20 minutes.
 The bread cubes need to be dry.

 Now that you are finally done with making the bread cubes, the actual grain-free stuffing will be very easy to make.
 Simply mince and fry the onion, garlic, celery, rosemary, sage, and thyme.
 Add the bread cubes followed by the chicken stock and cook until all the liquid is soaked up by the bread.
 It only takes about 20 minutes total to make the stuffing.
 I chose to do it on the stove because the oven is usually already crowded with the turkey, roasted vegetables, etc. That way you can easily serve a Thanksgiving or holiday meal without having to worry about foods getting cold.
 Try my mom’s special gravy with this stuffing.